FremaAwuku/FremaAwuku/README.md

 # 👋 Hi, I’m Fremy!

+## 👩🏿‍💻 Software Engineer

+## 👀 Looking to get hired as an developer onto your next creative software endeavour!

-## 👩🏿‍💻 Software Engineer My skills range in the following
+### My skills range in the following
 ![](https://github.com/FremaAwuku/FremaAwuku/blob/main/fremmy_skills.png)

-👀 looking to get hired as an developer onto your next creative software endeavour!
 * 🌱 Open to collab with other engineers or anyone who is interested in trying out new things...
 * 💞️ Love all things astrology🔮, food🍣, cats🐈, and fashion🛍...